sourav-bk/Golang/Opps.md

 - ***Polymorphism (Interfaces)***:

   Go achieves polymorphism through implicit interfaces.
 A type satisfies an interface simply by implementing its required methods; there is no implements keyword.

+  Polymorphism is the ability of a message to be displayed in more than one form.
+Polymorphism is considered one of the important features of Object-Oriented Programming and can be achieved during either runtime or compile time.
+Golang is a light-object-oriented language and supports polymorphism through interfaces only.

 - ***Inheritance (Composition & Embedding)***: